 The specimen's brain is stained brown as a result of oxidation.
 Its volume is also 45 percent smaller than the volume of the cranial cavity (the space inside the skull which houses the brain).
 This means that Yuka's brain had shrunk significantly, possibly due to her body being stored at inconsistent temperatures when she was transferred to multiple facilities.

 Scientists discovered that her brain's structure is similar to that of a modern elephant.
-This is not surprising, as modern elephants are related to mammoths and both species belong to the family Elephantidae.
+This is not surprising, as modern elephants are related to mammoths, and both species belong to the family Elephantidae.

-Besides the discovery of a well-preserved brain, scientists were also able to find and extract liquid blood from Yuka, which is the first time they managed to do so.
+Besides the discovery of a well-preserved brain, scientists were also able to find and extract liquid blood from Yuka, which was the first time they managed to do so.
 The team of scientists believes mammoth blood contains a kind of natural anti-freeze.

 Since the mammoth is in such exceptional condition and possesses large numbers of undamaged cells, some researchers have proposed to use the cells to resurrect the ancient species.
 Scientists in South Korea have taken up a major interest in Yuka and even signed a deal giving them rights to attempt to clone the specimen.